Open

 Activities funded

-- Project development consulting to help shape and refine business ideas.
+- Project development support and business consulting.

 Eligibility